personal-ai/whitepaper/README.md

 ### Smart Contracts Overview

-Personal AI's AI Coin creator economy is implemented on the Matic blockchain<sup><a href="#links">2</a></sup>, chosen for its low transaction fees and capability to bridge tokens to the Ethereum blockchain.
+Personal AI's AI Coin creator economy is implemented on the Oasis Emerald ParaTime<sup><a href="#links">2</a></sup>, chosen for its low transaction fees and capability to bridge tokens to the Ethereum blockchain.
 There are four smart contract modules (written in Solidity), covered below.

 #### MATERC20